alishdipani/Old_Website/_posts/2019-06-09-GSoC-2019-project-introduction.md

 2. Ruby Science Foundation [[Link]](https://docs.google.com/document/d/1UoAE2MQ0l67ZZ0UWjykmRZnCHO_u22FM2zlHfVYUyEQ/edit?usp=sharing) (Up-to-date proposal [[Link]](https://github.com/alishdipani/rubyplot/wiki/GSoC-2019-Proposal))

 ## What is Rubyplot?
 RubyPlot is a plotting library in Ruby for scientific development inspired by the library Matplotlib for Python.
 Users can create various types of plots like scatter plot, bar plot, etc. and can also create subplots which combine various of these plots.
-The long-term goal of the library is to build an efficient, scalable and user friendly library with a backend agnostic frontend to support various backends so that the library can be used on any device.
+The long-term goal of the library is to build an efficient, scalable and user-friendly library with a backend-agnostic frontend to support various backends so that the library can be used on any device.
 Currently, Rubyplot supports only GR backend and a limited number of plots.

 ## How does Rubyplot work?
 To give an overview of how does Rubyplot work, suppose you have a canvas(figure in Rubyplot) and you want to draw 4 paintings(subplots in Rubyplot which is an axes) on the canvas in a way that canvas area is divided into 4 equal squares and so in your mind you divide the canvas space into four parts(axes coordinates for each axes object are decided in Rubyplot).
 Now, you start to think about a painting(suppose, the first painting out of 4 paintings) and it's type like for example a still-life figure or a scenery, etc. (different plots in Rubyplot like scatter plot, bar plot, etc.) and so you fix the type of painting in your mind(specifying the type of plot in the axes object).
-After fixing the type you think about what all things will be in that painting(properties of a plot for example data-points, marker size and marker colour in a scatter plot).
+After fixing the type you think about what all things will be in that painting(properties of a plot, for example, data-points, marker size and marker colour in a scatter plot).
 After fixing one painting you move on to think about the rest and you fix the contents of all those paintings too.
 Till now you have fixed what all will be in the paintings and have not actually drawn anything(write (save) in Rubyplot).
 Now, you draw the painting(call write in Rubyplot)(in Rubyplot when write is called everything is drawn on the corresponding area including shapes, text, X and Y axis,etc.).